Year 3 Basketball Lesson 4

 An image accompanying this article.

-• Place your shooting hand under the ball and your other hand on the side to support it
+• Place shooting hand under the ball and support hand at the side

-• Keep your shooting arm bent at 90 degrees, with shoulders facing the basket
+• Keep shooting arm bent at 90 degrees

-• Finish by flicking the ball off your fingertips to add spin and lift
+• Flick the ball off your fingertips for spin and lift

 Lesson Content